Alfred Burger Award In Medicinal Chemistry

 Sponsored by GlaxoSmithKline

-Carroll is an internationally recognized medicinal chemist, says Scott P. Runyon, a research scientist at RTI International.
-“There is no doubt that his scientific contributions will continue to play a major role in advancing the understanding of the scientific basis of drug abuse and will lead to new medications for treatment of this illness.”
+In addition to his accomplishments in contributing to both the literature and the pharmacopoeia, Macor has been an active member of the medicinal chemistry community.
+He spent five years as the editor-in-chief of Annual Reports in Medicinal Chemistry, and he is currently the program chair of ACS’s Medicinal Chemistry Division.
+In 2015, he will serve as the chair of that division.

-After more than 50 years, Carroll continues to search for new therapies for drug addiction.
-“Having the opportunity to see eight compounds designed in my laboratory progress to human studies was exceptionally rewarding,” he says.
-“It is also very rewarding to know that my research and recognition from this award will bring more attention to the need for substance abuse treatments.”
+Macor recently shifted into BMS’s immunology group.
+“As a scientist, the whole goal of your career is to learn something new every day,” Macor says.
+This latest venture into immunology “will be a lot of fun.”

-Carroll will present the award address before the ACS Division of Medicinal Chemistry.
+Macor will present the award address before the Division of Medicinal Chemistry.

 Join the conversation